mkrasne2/fundme/README.md

 # About Fundme

-A few details about this crowdfunding project
+A few details about this project

 ## Clonefactory Method